Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Resolution study

 \section{Resolution study}

 We show here some resolution studies to test the convergence of our results.
-The main runs that are used for this study are performed with the cosmological and simulation parameters described in section~\ref{sample} with 6 levels of total (uni-grid + AMR) refinement leading to a resolution of about 30 kpc.
+The main runs that are used for this study are performed with the cosmological and simulation parameters described in Section~\ref{sample} with 6 levels of total (uni-grid + AMR) refinement leading to a resolution of about 30 kpc.
 Keeping all other parameters same, we have further simulated some of our objects with different AMR levels to achieve different levels of resolutions.
 We have produced a lower resolution (`LOWRES' hereafter, resolution is about 60 kpc) and a higher resolution (`HighRES' hereafter, resolution is about 15 kpc) simulations.
 Further, to test the convergence of our results, we have performed other two sets of simulations with two different root grids besides the `RefRES'.
 The one with high resolution root grid i.e. 128$^3$ is named as `RootHIRES' and one with 32$^3$ root grid as `RootLOWRES'.
 In these test runs, the AMR setup is so chosen that the effective spatial resolution is same as that in reference runs.
 Finally, we have compared the physical parameters obtained from these simulations.

-In Figure~\ref{radial-res-stud1} radial variations of CR luminosity has been plotted for the clusters $Cl_2$ (merging) and $Cl_5$ (non-merging) in different runs.
-It can be noticed that the results for the REFRES simulation are almost the same as for the HIGHRES run with minor deviation, though, LOWRES data are little away.
-The peak of the cosmic ray flux can be noticed at cluster centre (for relaxed state) and at the outskirts (for merging phase) as in relaxed state CR population will be dominated by central density and small shocks whereas at merging state when high Mach number shocks reaches cluster outskirts, most CR acceleration will happen there.
+In Figure~\ref{radial-res-stud1} radial profiles of CR luminosity due to acceleration of thermal particles has been plotted for the clusters $Cl_2$ (merging) and $Cl_5$ (non-merging) in different runs.
+It can be noticed that the results for the REFRES simulation are almost the same as for the HIGHRES run with minor deviation, though LOWRES data are little away.
 Small spatial variation that can be noticed among the different resolution plots occurs due to resolution sensitivity of transient phenomena like shocks.
 It can also be noticed that the merging phases have better convergent results.
 These results show that our simulated quantities have good convergence with the resolution taken as the reference set of simulations i.e. about 30 kpc with 6 levels of refinement.
 For further details of resolution study of our data sets, we refer the reader to \citet{Paul_2017MNRAS}.